BonuGayathri/project3/README.md

 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About Us, Contact, Menu, Chef Staff pages etc.
 - User is able to book a table through the website.
 - Included the feedback Survey form to increase the scope of improvement

+## Azure Technologies used for Project

+- Static Web Apps
+- Azure Healthbot

 ## Screenshots 📸